Bass Fishing on Squam

 If you’re planning on visiting Squam this season it might be a good idea to look ahead so you’ll know what to expect.
 Only one bass fishing tournament is allowed per day on the lake.
-The SLA is holding two quiet recreation style bass tournaments this season.
+The SLA held one quiet recreation style bass tournament this season.
 If you'd like to learn more about SLA's bass tournaments Click Here!

 Radio Tag Study: Tracking Bass Movement in the Squam Lakes

 Many bass tournaments require that competing anglers bring their largest bass back to the “weigh-in” at the conclusion of the tournament day.
 This is where the bass are measured and the winners are decided.
 There existed some concern that by catching a bass somewhere in Big Squam and releasing it in Little Squam, after the weigh in, the bass would not return from where it was caught or even die as a result.
 A study was conducted to track bass movement so that managers would better understand this question.

 • Depth / Bathymetry Maps for selected NH lakes and ponds

 • Find a Fishing Guide

 • Release radio-tagged bass caught in the Squam Lakes

 • Rules and Regulations by clicking this link, you will leave the Fish and Game website

 • Why Restore Anadromous Fish?